 The AlcoSense Excel has earned a reputation as one of the best affordable breathalyzers on the market.

-It’s Christmas party season, which means that many a Who in Whoville will be taking to the roads a tad plastered, putting lives and licences at risk.
+It’s Christmas party season, which means that many a Who in Whoville will be taking to the roads a tad tipsy, putting lives and licences at risk.
 Often it’s the morning after a heavy night when people drive drunk.
 Sometimes it can be hard to tell if you’re technically trousered.
 And when you’re drifting through eternity hitched to a snowflake, you think, what really is there to worry about?
 Well you needn’t ponder any longer- we found the answer.

 The AlcoSense Excel tells you unequivocally if you’re okay to drive.
 It’s reusable, looks great, and has earned a reputation as one of the best affordable breathalyzers on the market.
 It gives readings that reliably match those given by official (£13,000!) police readers; incredible given that it costs less than 100.
 It’s unrivaled accuracy is down to the fact that it uses a 64mm2 version of the exactly the same Fuel Cell sensor as can be found in police readers (see image below).